 North Korea is the most dangerous place in the world to be a Christian – but it isn’t the only place where Christians face extreme persecution.
 There are secret believers in other places, such as Somalia, Afghanistan, Eritrea and Iran, where Christians must hide their faith from dictators and extremists, and risk imprisonment or even death for following Jesus.

 It can seem like our persecuted brothers and sisters are too far away, and their lives are too different from ours, for us to really help them. but that isn’t true.
-There are three things you can do today that will make all the difference for our persecuted church family.
+There are two things you can do today that will make all the difference for our persecuted church family.

 You can pray.
 Brother Andrew, the founder of Open Doors, says: “Our prayers can go where we cannot.
 There are no borders, no prison walls, no doors that are closed to us when we pray.”